Community, Vocational, Youth and Environmental

-This committee deals with local projects in the local community.
+This committee deals with all local projects in our community.

-• Continuation of support for the Bradford Metropolitan Foodbank, especially at Christmas, from Members.
+• Continuation of support for the Bradford Metropolitan Food Bank through collections and / or donations.

-• Continuation of support by some Members to local Primary Schools by helping the pupils with their reading.
+• Continuation of support by Blaize members within local Primary Schools by helping pupils with their reading.

 • Again, we are supporting RYLA in 2021.
 We regard it as excellent value for money in the development of young people.

 • Again, supporting Kids Out in 2021 with the children from the Bowling Park Primary School – from a deprived Inner Bradford Area.
 The children have a fabulous day out and the School greatly value the experience, paying the cost of the buses.